wieden-kennedy/pyrowire/docs/doc_sections/landscape.rst

 =====================
 This section describes the general application landscape and event chain for pyrowire.
 You will note that in the flow presented below, Heroku is used as the deployment platform.
-This is the platform for which pyrowire was initially designed, but other platforms like AWS and Google Compute Engine could be used in place.
+This is the platform for which pyrowire was initially designed, but other platforms like AWS and Google Compute Engine could be used in its place.

 Where you see *Heroku Web Dyno*, and *Heroku Worker Dyno*, you may mentally substitute them with, for example, *EC2 Web Application Server*, and *EC2 Worker Instance*, respectively.